Lazy-Solutions/AdvancedSceneManager/docs/guides/Scene collections.md

 ## Standalone collection

-The standalone collection contains all standalone scenes — scenes that are not part of any other collection but should still be available in the build.
+The standalone collection contains all standalone scenes, scenes that are not part of any other collection but should still be available in the build.
 Scenes can be added or removed manually, and you can define their persistence or load behavior individually.

 Standalone scenes are often used for UI overlays, pause menus, debug tools, or other utility content that doesn't fit neatly into a specific collection.
 They also support input bindings, allowing scenes to be opened or closed in response to user input, such as Escape or Tab, making them ideal for toggleable UI like pause screens or scoreboards.